zpuckeridge/blog/posts/add-comments-to-gatsby.md

 date: "2021-05-07"
 tags: Gatsby
 description:
-  Gatsby doesn’t provide any commenting tools by default, so let's add our own!
-This article details the steps required to get utteranc.es setup with your Gatsby blog.
+  "Gatsby doesn’t provide any commenting tools by default, so let's add our own!
+This article details the steps required to get utteranc.es setup with your Gatsby blog."
 ---

 Gatsby doesn't provide any commenting tools by default, so we will be